Mirka Mora mural - The Painting of Life

 Mirka Mora was an internationally acclaimed Paris-born Melbourne artist who, in 1983, accepted the commission of the first Burdekin Theatre manager, John Young, to paint two murals for the Burdekin Cultural Complex.

 It took Mirka several weeks to paint the library’s mural, reaching 6.1 metres high and 5.7 metres wide – she needed scaffolding to paint the higher areas.
 In her biography, Mirka says of the experience:

 Hundreds of people came to watch Mirka at work, and it is said that she often allowed locals to pick up brush and paint and join her!
 She named it “The Painting of Life.”

-The mural was put into storage for months to wait for the library to be fully built.
+The mural was put into storage for months to wait for the library building to be completed.
 It has kept its place in the library ever since, but many things around it have changed.
-For several decades it overlooked a fish pond, but the water had started to damage the mural.
+For several decades it overlooked a fish pond, but the water eventually damaged the mural.

 Some things to look for in the mural:

 The library holds Mirka Mora’s fascinating autobiography in the Local History Collection.

 * Mora, Mirka.
 (2000).
 Wicked but virtuous: My life.
 Victoria: Penguin Books

 Sadly, Mirka Mora passed away on 27 August 2018.